gwu-libraries/TweetSets/README.md

 Clusters must have at least a primary node and two additional nodes.

 #### Primary node
 1. Create data directories on a volume with adequate storage.
-Note that in order to use the Spark loader, the `full_datasets` and `dataset_loading` directories (see below) will need to be shared between the primary and cluster nodes as an NFS mount.
+Note that in order to use the Spark loader, the `full_datasets` and `datasets_loading` directories (see below) will need to be shared between the primary and cluster nodes as an NFS mount.
 (The other directories do not need to be shared.)

         mkdir -p /tweetset_data/redis
         mkdir -p /tweetset_data/datasets